lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

     }
 ```

-Each doc entry should minimally list or inherit a service, domain and category.
+Each product entry should minimally list or inherit a service, domain and category.